-2 Broadway Certificates of Participation Associated Bond Issue If the highest rating of the MTA Transportation Revenue Bonds falls to Then MTA, MTA Bridges and Tunnels and MTA New York City Transit must post collateral if its estimated termination payments are in excess of Series 2004A Fitch - BBB+, Moody's - Baa1, or S&P - BBB+ Fitch - BBB and below or unrated, Moody's - Baa2 and below or unrated by S&P & Moody's, or S&P - BBB and below or unrated \$25,000,000 Series 2004A If the highest rating of the Counterparty's long-term unsecured debt falls to Moody's - Baal or lower, or Then the Counterparty must post collateral if its estimated termination payments are in excess of S&P - BBB+ or lower
+2 Broadway Certificates of Participation Associated Bond Issue If the highest rating of the MTA Transportation Revenue Bonds falls to Then MTA, MTA Bridges and Tunnels and MTA New York City Transit must post collateral if its estimated termination payments are in excess of Series 2004A Fitch - BBB+, Moody's - Baa1, or S&P - BBB+ Fitch - BBB and below or unrated, Moody's - Baa2 and below or unrated by S&P & Moody's, or S&P - BBB and below or unrated \$25,000,000 Social 2004A If the highest rating of the Counterparty's long-term unsecured debt falls to Then the Counterparty must post collateral if its estimated termination payments are in excess of Series 2004A Moody's - Baa1 or lower, or S&P - BBB+ or lower \$ -

-MTA Brid dges and Tunnels Senior Lien Revenue Bonds Associated Bond Issue If the highest rating of the related MTA Bridges and Tunnels bonds or the counterparty's long-term unsecured debt falls to Then the downgraded party must post collateral if its estimated termination payments are in excess of Series 2001B and 2001C N/A - Because MTA Bridges and Tunnels' sw MTA Bridges and Tunnels is not required to po is required to post collateral if its estimated ter- excess of \$1,000,000. ost collateral, but Citigroup Series 2002F (swap with Ambac Financial Services, L.P.)
+MTA Brid MTA Bridges and Tunnels Senior Lien Revenue Bonds If the highest rating of the related MTA Bridges and Tunnels bonds or the Then the downgraded party must post collateral if its estimated Associated counterparty's long-term termination payments Bond Issue unsecured debt falls to are in excess of Series 2001B and 2001C N/A - Because MTA Bridges and Tunnels' sw MTA Bridges and Tunnels is not required to po is required to post collateral if its estimated ter excess of \$1,000,000. ost collateral, but Citigroup Series 2002F (swap with Ambac Financial Services, L.P.)
 N/A - Because MTA Bridges and Tunnels' swap payments are insured, MTA Bridges and Tunnels is not required to post collateral, but Ambac is required to post collateral if its estimated termination payments are in excess of \$1,000,000.
-Series 2005B interest rate swap and basis risk swap, Series 2002 F (swap with Citibank, N.A.) and Series 2003 B (swap with Citibank, N.A.)
-For counterparty, Fitch - A-, or Moody's - A3, or S&P - A- For MTA, Fitch - BBB+, or Moody's - Baa1, or S&P - BBB+ \$10,000,000 \$30,000,000 For MTA, Fitch - BBB, or Moody's - Baa2, or S&P - BBB For counterparty, \$15,000,000 Fitch - BBB+ and below, or Moody's - Baa1 and below, or S&P - BBB+ and below For MTA, \$ - Fitch - BBB- and below, or Moody's - Baa3 and below, or S&P - BBB- and below \$ -
+Series 2005B interest rate swap and For counterparty, \$10,000,000 basis risk swap, Series 2002 F (swap with Citibank, N.A.) and Series 2003 B (swap with Citibank, N.A.)
+Fitch - A-, or Moody's - A3, or S&P - A- For MTA, Fitch - BBB+, or Moody's - Baa1, or S&P - BBB+ \$30,000,000 For MTA, Fitch - BBB, or Moody's - Baa2, or S&P - BBB \$15,000,000 For counterparty, Fitch - BBB+ and below, or Moody's - Baa1 and below, or S&P - BBB+ and below \$ - For MTA, Fitch - BBB- and below, or Moody's - Baa3 and below, or S&P - BBB- and below \$ -

-MTA Bridges and Tunnels Subordinate Revenue Bonds Associated Bond Issue If the highest rating of the related MTA Bridges and Tunnels bonds or the counterparty's long-term unsecured debt falls to Then the downgraded party must post collateral if its estimated termination payments are in excess of Series 2000AB N/A - Because MTA Bridges and Tunnels' swap payments are insured, MTA Bridges and Tunnels is not required to post collateral, but Bear Stearns is required to post collateral if its estimated termination payments are in excess of \$1,000,000.
+MTA Brid ges and Tunnels Subordinate Revenue Bonds Associated Bond Issue If the highest rating of the related MTA Bridges and Tunnels bonds or the counterparty's long-term unsecured debt falls to Then the downgraded party must post collateral if its estimated termination payments are in excess of Series 2000AB N/A - Because MTA Bridges and Tunnels' swap payments are insured, MTA Bridges and Tunnels is not required to post collateral, but Bear Stearns is required to post collateral if its estimated termination payments are in excess of \$1,000,000.
 Series 2000CD and Series 2003B (1) (swap with Citigroup Financial Products Inc.) N/A - Because MTA Bridges and Tunnels' swap payments are insured, MTA Bridges and Tunnels is not required to post collateral, but Citigroup is required to post collateral if its estimated termination payments are in excess of \$1,000,000.